 The fractional CFO is an outsourced chief financial officer whose duties and pay can be more easily scaled than a full-time, in-house CFO.
 A traditional CFO role would by definition include heavy involvement in determining the long-term goals and strategic decisions of a company.
 A fractional CFO, while also involved in steering the company in the right direction, would function in a more consultative role.

-A full-time CFO generally manages and provides all general financial strategy.
+A full-time CFO generally manages and provides all general financial strategy and management.
 An interim CFO performs CFO duties before or between hiring a new CFO.
 A fractional CFO’s typically works on a project basis and tends to be specifically focused on a particular challenge or goals at a company.

 Why Outsourced CFO Services are a Good Idea

 Outsourced CFO companies harness data that is necessary to execute your vision.
 But the benefits of fractional CFO solutions go deeper than that.

 The following are reasons to trust our consultants with your fiscal needs: